felixhammerl/result/README.md

 Ok('value')
 ```

 You can similarly auto-capture exceptions using `resultify(...)`.
 Please note that you can provide multiple exception!
+This is primarily useful when modeling code paths with a single good branch and multiple early `raise`s, where one does not have to concern oneself with annoying `try ... catch ...` statements.

 ```
 >>> @resultify(TypeError)